Dr. Karen Twyning is on vacation from Saturday March 28-Saturday April 4. Please try these mobile vets:

 - The goodbye setting can involve friends, family, neighbors, Skype, FaceTime, other pets, candles, quiet music, dim lighting, flowers, photos, telling stories, sharing fond memories, kleenex and towels/soft blankets/pillows.
 Most home visits take place inside the home on the floor, couch, or bed or in the yard on blankets.
 We can meet at a beach or park as well.

-- I start the process with a tiny injection of relaxing sedative that most pets accept extremely well.
+- The process is started with a tiny injection of relaxing sedative that most pets accept extremely well.
 Most pets hold still for this administration, some squirm a little, some vocalize from the pressure of liquid going under the skin.
 A food distraction can work very well here for some dogs and even cats (milk, tuna).
 If you are worried about your pet’s sensitive personality, chronic pain overload or unstable medical condition, we can discuss that.

-- Once I’m sure that your pet is comfortably and peacefully under anesthesia, then I use a back leg vein to do the final overdose.
-You and your family can be by your pet’s head.
-I will stay by your pet’s tail.
+- Once your pet is comfortably and peacefully under anesthesia, then a back leg vein is used to do the final overdose which your pet will not know about or feel.
+You and your family can be by your pet’s head and the vet will be by your pet’s tail.

-- I can gently transport your pet’s body for you and arrange for cremation service.
-My SUV has a large padded bed in the back and I have a stretcher (and need help lifting).
+- You can keep your pet’s body or the vet can take it with and arrange for cremation service.
+The vet’s vehicle has a large padded bed in the back and comes equipped with a stretcher (the vet needs help lifting).
 There are two options for cremation: group/communal/no ashes saved OR private/individual/yes ashes saved/returned to you.
 Return usually takes 1-2 weeks.
-I personally deliver ashes back to you: every Friday between 2-4pm is reserved for deliveries.
 Rush cremation/return can be arranged.
 You can also attend/view the cremation.

 - A clay paw print (or several) can be made for you at the home visit and fur clipping saved in a paw print fabric drawstring bag.
 Those keepsakes are free and optional.

-- Cash or check (made out to Dr Karen Twyning) are preferred.
+- Cash or check (made out to the mobile vet’s name) are preferred.
 Credit card available with free processing.